-Keely Ashman, 2112 Newmark Civil Engineering Laboratory, 333-6454, kashman@illinois.edu Fall and spring career fairs, backpack-to-briefcase, professional development, alumni and student events, and corporate partners program.
+Keely Ashman 2112 Newmark Civil Engineering Laboratory, (217) 333-6454 kashman@illinois.edu

-The Faculty Advisor.
-Each member of the CEE faculty has been assigned undergraduate advisees.
+The Faculty Advisor: Each member of the CEE faculty has been assigned undergraduate advisees.
 Your faculty advisor can serve as a resource for learning how to improve your study habits and other life skills that are needed to excel in our program.
 The faculty advisor is also a good resource for discussing curricular and career decisions.
-Your faculty advisor cannot make these decisions for you, but can ask you questions and provide information that will help you to make the decisions yourself.

-You should get to know your faculty advisor better and visit him/her on a regular basis.
+You should get to know your faculty advisor better and visit him/her two or three times a year.
 A good working relationship with your faculty advisor can help you succeed in our program.
-If you feel there is an advisor within your area of specialization who could be more beneficial to you, please do not hesitate to request a change by contacting the Academic Advisor.
+If you feel there is an advisor within your discipline who could be more beneficial to you, please reach out to the Academic Advisor about requesting a change.